cbdevnet/pt1230/README.txt

 	newline	Transmit raster line in bitmap mode

 Textlabel tool usage
-	The textlabel utility takes text via the command line and renders it into the format expected by the bitmap mode of the interface.
-This tool was mainly written as an exercise to explore the FontConfig and FreeType APIs, so it might work or it might not.
+	textlabel accepts text as command line arguments and renders it into the bitmap format expected by the main interface.
+This tool was mainly written as an exercise to explore the FontConfig and FreeType APIs (though also to be able to create labels more easily), so it might work or it might not.
 In most cases, it should.
-Building textlabel requires fontconfig as well ass freetype development files.
+Building textlabel requires fontconfig as well as freetype development files.
+Compilation is as easy as make textlabel

 	Recognized options are
 		--font <fontspec>	Set font